ZoeLiao/C-practice/README.md

 Standard input  |   stdin   | Keyboard |
 Standard output	|   stdout	| Screen |
 Standard error	|   stderr  | Your screen |

+## expressions (operand & operator):
+- expressions consist of two types of components:
+- Operand（運算元）: the objects that are manipulated. e.g., 1, 2, a
+    - assignment operator: `=`
+- Operator（運算式）: the symbols that represent specific actions. e.g., +, -, *, /
+- goto: Not Recommended